UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/X-Forwarding.md

 You can download both parts from the [Exceed page in the UCL Software Database](http://swdb.ucl.ac.uk/package/view/id/150).
 First, install the main package, then the 3D package.

+### Using PuTTY with Exceed

+When you run the Exceed program, it will automatically wait in the background until you run a remote application, so you only have to configure PuTTY to pass the data through.

+To do this, first fill in the details for your PuTTY connection as normal with the hostname and any other details you'd normally use to connect, and then, in the pane labelled "Category" on the left, click the "+" next to "SSH" and then select "X11".

+The main pane should change to one labelled "Options controlling SSH X11 forwarding".
+Check the box labelled "Enable X11 Forwarding".

+You can now click "Open" to start the connection, or you can return to the "Session" options to save this setup.

 ## macOS

 Like Windows, macOS doesn't come with an X server to receive X windows.
 The most commonly used X server for macOS is [XQuartz](https://www.xquartz.org/).
 If you download and install that, you can follow the Linux instructions below.
 When you connect with X-Forwarding enabled, the XQuartz server program should start automatically, ready to present remote windows.